 How to Clean a Wheelchair:

 - Seat & Upholstery: Remove cushions, vacuum fabric surfaces, and use a gentle upholstery cleaner.
-Allow everything to air dry completely.
+After that don’t forget to air dry ever part completely.

 - Footrests & Push Handles: Disinfect these high-contact areas daily, especially after being outdoors.